Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Yes, on the first Sunday of every month the Colosseum opens its doors for free.
 As you can imagine, Italians and foreigners crowd the entrances to get their free admission, so take advantage of the occasion only if you don't mind squeezing into large crowds.

-As a tip, I recommend you to get up early (and very early) to avoid -as far as possible- the queues that can form and make sure you get a slot in the most popular amphitheater in the world.
+As a tip, I recommend that you get up early (and a lot) to avoid -as far as possible- the queues that can form and make sure you get a slot in the most popular amphitheater in the world.
 This also applies to the visit to the Roman Forum.

 Are there any discount coupons or tickets on offer for the Colosseum?